 On Wednesday, April 21, the U.S. Senate introduced a bipartisan bill — the Endless Frontier Act — that would increase American investments in science and technology innovation with the goal of strengthening the economy and competing worldwide.

-The effort is led by Senate Majority Leader Chuck Schumer (D-NY) and Senator Todd Young (R-IN), and would, among other initiatives, establish a new Directorate for Technology and Innovation in the National Science Foundation (NSF) and would authorize $100 billion over five years – currently the entire budget for NSF is just under $8.5 billion.
-The legislation has been endorsed by President Biden and a bipartisan array of members of both the House and Senate.
+The effort is led by Senate Majority Leader Chuck Schumer (D-NY) and Senator Todd Young (R-IN), and would, among other initiatives, establish a new Directorate for Technology and Innovation in the National Science Foundation (NSF) and authorize $100 billion over five years – currently, the entire budget for NSF is just under $8.5 billion.
+The legislation has been endorsed by President Biden and a bipartisan array of members from both the House and Senate.

-The legislation is a response to increases and advances in research made by China and other nations.
-In 2020 the National Science Board’s State of U.S. Science & Engineering found that the rise in U.S. R&D was driven mainly by the industry, which continues to perform and fund most of the overall R&D. During this period, the share of U.S. R&D funded by the federal government has declined.
+The Endless Frontier Act is a response to increases and advances in research made by China and other competing nations.
+In 2020 the National Science Board’s State of U.S. Science & Engineering found that the rise in U.S. R&D was driven mainly by the industry, which continues to perform and fund most of the overall R&D. During this period, the share of U.S. R&D funded by the federal government declined.
 This decline is notable as federally funded R&D is an important source of support, particularly for the higher education sector and for the nation’s basic research enterprise.